opensearch-project/documentation-website/_observing-your-data/ad/index.md

 1. On the **Edit model configuration** page, select the **Add another feature** button.
 2. Enter a name in the **Feature name** field and select the **Enable feature** checkbox.
 3. Select **Custom expression** from the dropdown menu under **Find anomalies based on**.
 The JSON editor window will open.
-1. Enter your JSON aggregation query in the editor.
+4. Enter your JSON aggregation query in the editor.
+5. Select the **Save changes** button.

 For acceptable JSON query syntax, see [OpenSearch Query DSL]({{site.url}}{{site.baseurl}}/opensearch/query-dsl/index/) {: .note}

-### (Optional) Set category fields for high cardinality
+### Setting category fields for high cardinality

 You can categorize anomalies based on a keyword or IP field type.

-The category field categorizes or slices the source time series with a dimension like IP addresses, product IDs, country codes, and so on.
-This helps to see a granular view of anomalies within each entity of the category field to isolate and debug issues.
+The category field categorizes or slices the source time series with a dimension, such as IP addresses, product IDs, and country codes.
+This gives you a granular view of anomalies within each entity of the category field to help isolate and debug issues.

 To set a category field, choose **Enable a category field** and select a field.
-You can’t change the category fields after you create the detector.
+You cannot change the category fields after you create the detector.

 Only a certain number of unique entities are supported in the category field.
 Use the following equation to calculate the recommended total number of entities supported in a cluster: